-If you have a ball and some general knowledge about soccer you are all set to teach your little one how to get started building up some amazing skills.
-Grab a ball, get your kid, find a backyard or a park and have some fun!
-We have found some great tips, some soccer DVDs and books that are a great resource for teaching kids everything they need to know.
+If you have a ball and some general knowledge about soccer, you are all set to teach your little one how to get started building up some exceptional skills.
+Grab a ball, get your kid, find a backyard or a park, and have some fun!
+We have found some great tips, some soccer DVDs and books that are an excellent resource for teaching kids everything they need to know.

 The four skills you want to introduce to the child are: